 A walk-through consultation (residential property consultation) is intended for potential buyers/investors in a highly competitive position for a home you’re interested in and you need unbiased observations from a professional’s point-of-view.
 A walk-through is also for sellers and existing home owners who want to prioritize a home improvement list and to hopefully find out about small problems before they turn into big ones.

 - Maintenance is a pain and is frequently neglected.

 - Sellers don’t know what they’re selling, therefore, buyers don’t know what they’re buying.

-What’s Needed Before a Consultation
+What’s Needed from Buyers Before a Consultation

 I’ll accompany the home buyer/investor and real estate agent on the showing, but I do not set up the showing.
 You or your agent should notify the seller’s agent that a residential property consultant/home inspector will be accompanying them during the showing, but will only be there to walk and talk.
 As noted, this will not be a home inspection.